fridge-dev/blog/scratch/scratch-from-laptop.md

     swimming, why you're swimming there, where else you could be swimming, and that you're happy with all of it.

+    Other advice:
+        - Take care of your body.
+Excercise!
+Go to the gym, play sports, don't feel guilty to splurge and spend money on XYZ if it will make it more likely for you to do physical activity.
+You'll be a lot happier with life if you're healthy.
+        - Don't take things too seriously.
+Big tech can feel high stakes, intense, sometimes competitive.
+If that is stressing you out, remember that it's just a job.
+You'll have a long career.
+        - Be patient with yourself.
+Give yourself time to learn.
+Give yourself permission to not know everything your coworkers know.
+Everyone learns differently.
+You will get there, it just takes time.

 4. Rust state machine impl - do you always need a wrapper type with Option<SM> where you .take() and then put it back?